UX Articles

 If a user has already indicated that “the order is a gift”, then the billing address should no longer be defaulted to equal the shipping address — to reduce confusion and prevent users from inadvertently sending an item to themselves.

-After indicating she was sending a gift at ASOS, this user’s name was autofilled using her account data.
-While we do recommend this in most cases, gift-marked orders provide an exception to this rule.
+After indicating she was sending a gift at ASOS, this test participant’s name was autofilled using her account data.
+While this is generally recommend this in most cases, gift-marked orders provide an exception.

-Furthermore, using location data, account information, and previously entered user information to prefill shipping information form fields — which is recommended in most cases — proved confusing for users who were gifting orders.
+Furthermore, using location data, account information, and previously entered user information to prefill shipping information form fields — which is recommended in most cases — proved confusing for participants who were gifting orders.

 Even when they are signed in to their accounts, once users mark their order as a gift they should be required to enter the gift recipient’s address (or select one from an address book), rather than being taken through the normal checkout flow (where any previously entered billing and shipping addresses may be used by default).